Monitoring Kubernetes

 Event format

-We forward objects wrapped in the watch object, which means that every event has an object field and a type (ADDED, MODIFIED, or DELETED).
+Objects are forwarded wrapped in the Kubernetes watch object — each event has an object field plus a type of ADDED, MODIFIED, or DELETED.

 Objects